espressif/esp-usb-bridge/README.md

 ESP USB Bridge creates a composite USB device accessible from the PC when they are connected through a USB cable.
 The main features are the following.
 - *Serial bridge*: The developer can run [esptool](https://github.com/espressif/esptool) or connect a terminal program to the serial port provided by the USB CDC.
 The communication is transferred in both directions between the PC and the target MCU through the ESP USB bridge.
-- *JTAG bridge*: [openocd-esp32](https://github.com/espressif/openocd-esp32) can be run on the PC which will connect to the ESP USB Bridge.
-The bridge MCU acts again as bridge between the PC and the MCU, and transfers JTAG communication between them in both directions.
+- *JTAG/SWD bridge*: [openocd-esp32](https://github.com/espressif/openocd-esp32) can be run on the PC which will connect to the ESP USB Bridge.
+The bridge MCU acts again as bridge between the PC and the MCU, and transfers JTAG/SWD communication between them in both directions.
 - *Mass storage device*: USB Mass storage device is created which can be accessed by a file explorer in the PC.
 Binaries in UF2 format can be copied to this disk and the bridge MCU will use them to flash the target MCU.
 Currently ESP USB Bridge is capable of flashing various Espressif microcontrollers.

 ## How to Compile the Project